 Who’s ever heard of Streak o’ Lean?
 Speak up. <testing, testing, is this thing on?>

 Okay, well Streak o’ Lean is kind of the opposite of bacon.
 Where bacon is smoked and has a streak of fat among the lean meat, streak o’ lean is salt cured and has a streak of lean among the fat.
 Yes, that’s right, streak o’ lean is salt pork.
-Salt pork taken a step further by coating it in flour and deep frying.
+And it’s taken a step further by coating it in flour and deep frying.

 Now before you send the food police around to my house and start proceedings to revoke my official food bloggers license, just wait a minute.
 As crazy as the food world is today about bacon, if I had said I was deep frying bacon some of y’all would be in a swoon right now.
 You know you would.

 And besides, this is not something to be eaten every day of the week.
 As a matter of fact, the best I can remember it has been about 25 years since I last cooked Streak o’ Lean.
 Although it can still be found on restaurant buffet lines in rural areas of the South, it’s really one of those once or twice in a lifetime kind of recipes.
-But be warned, once you’ve had it you’ll never forget it.
+But be warned, once you’ve had it, you’ll never forget it.
 You’ll crave it.
-You’ll look for it at every buffet and you’ll make an excuse to “just have a little bite.”
+You will look for it at every buffet, and you’ll make an excuse to “just have a little bite.”

 So how do you cook Streak o’ Lean?
 Well, you start with some salt pork.
 It’s the same thing that you use to season your pot of greens or a pot of baked beans.
 You can buy it in one piece or sliced.
 Go ahead and get the sliced for this recipe.

-Before you go any further you need to soak the salt pork.
-This step draws out a lot of the salt and believe me you don’t want to skip this.
-I know some restaurants that don’t soak it at all, just fry it up.
-I prefer to draw out some of the salt first.
+Before you go any further, you need to soak the salt pork.
+This step draws out a lot of the salt and, believe me, you don’t want to skip this.
+I know some restaurants that don’t soak it at all, just fry it up, but I prefer to draw out some of the salt first.
 I happened to have buttermilk on hand and used it this time.
 Any kind of milk works just fine.
 Some people, instead of soaking, will boil the salt pork for about ten minutes, drain it and then proceed with the recipe.
-If you’re short on time, that works great.
+If you’re short on time, that works as well.

 Now remove the salt pork from the milk letting most of it drain away.
 Discard the milk.
 Place the salt pork on a baking sheet and sprinkle it liberally with ground pepper.